appcues/appcues-android-sdk/docs/Extending.md

 Appcues Experiences are designed to be flexible and powerful without requiring any customization.
 However, customization is possible as part of the following patterns.

-## Custom Experience Actions

-An [`ExperienceAction`](https://github.com/appcues/appcues-android-sdk/blob/main/appcues/src/main/java/com/appcues/action/ExperienceAction.kt) is a behavior triggered from an interaction with an experience, for example tapping a button.

-An action can be registered with `appcues.registerAction(type, factory)`.

-## Custom Experience Traits

-An [`ExperienceTrait`](https://github.com/appcues/appcues-android-sdk/blob/main/appcues/src/main/java/com/appcues/trait/ExperienceTrait.kt) modifies the how an entire experience, or a particular step in an experience is displayed.
-A trait has capabilities that modify the way an experience is displayed to the user.

-A trait can be registered with `appcues.registerTrait(type, factory)`.

-For more information about traits, [`click here`](https://github.com/appcues/appcues-android-sdk/blob/main/docs/Traits.md)

 ## Listening and Intercepting Experiences

 An [`ExperienceListener`](https://github.com/appcues/appcues-android-sdk/blob/main/appcues/src/main/java/com/appcues/ExperienceListener.kt) can be registered with an `Appcues` instance, using the `AppcuesConfig` property `experienceListener(listener)`.
 This listener will be informed whenever an experience will start or when an experience finishes.